Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy: Related Work

-Some researchers discover that the training of DFKD can suffer catastrophic forgetting,i.e., some learned useful knowledge or gradients cannot preserve during training, and thus the later student is trapped into local minima.
-The memory-based DFKD methods are proposed to rephrase the learned knowledge from the early student model. like CMI\cite{fang2021contrastive}, PRE-DFKD\cite{binici2022robust} and MB-DFKD\cite{binici2022preventing} are motivated by continual learning\cite{goodfellow2013empirical,xu2015multi}, they use memory samples to avoid the catastrophic forgetting problem during KD training, and get extraordinary performance on different benchmarks.
-They preserve the knowledge from the early student model by setting up a memory bank\cite{fang2021contrastive,binici2022preventing} or reconstruction \cite{binici2022preventing} process and thus help the training by the target of student model at different training targets.
-Compared with CuDFKD, memory-based DFKD still needs extra memory usage or parameter training, while our CuDFKD only uses a non-parameterized training scheduler and difficulty measurer.
+During the training process, \cite{binici2022preventing} points out that catastrophic forgetting may occurs, whereby some learned knowledge or gradients could not be preserved, leading to the student model getting trapped in local minima.
+Memory-based DFKD methods are proposed to rephrase the learned knowledge from the early student model.
+CMI\cite{fang2021contrastive}, PRE-DFKD\cite{binici2022robust}, and MB-DFKD\cite{binici2022preventing} are motivated by continual learning\cite{mazur2022target}.
+They use memory samples to avoid the catastrophic forgetting during KD training, achieving outstanding performance on different benchmarks.
+They preserve the knowledge from the early student model by setting up a memory bank\cite{fang2021contrastive,binici2022preventing} or reconstruction \cite{binici2022preventing} process, thereby assisting the learning of student model.
+CuDFKD, on the other hand, only uses a non-parameterized training scheduler and difficulty measurer, eliminating extra memory usage or parameter training.

-For the application of DFKD, it also extends to the graph data as "graph-free distillation"\cite{deng2021graph,wang2021online}, and they are applicable in many tasks like regression\cite{kang2021data}, object detection \cite{banitalebi2021knowledge} and image super-resolution \cite{zhang2021data}.
+DFKD can also be extended to graph data as "graph-free distillation"\cite{deng2021graph,wang2021online}, which is applicable in tasks such object detection \cite{banitalebi2021knowledge} and image super-resolution \cite{zhang2021data}.
+Additionally, some work\cite{Fang2022UpT1} proposes faster DFKD methods by meta-learning.